 In extreme cases, it may be necessary for you to plan your outings with your dog depending on the pollen count outside.
 Dogs who are highly affected by pollen should also have their paws washed before entering the house, to make sure that the irritant stays outside and doesn’t get wiped on your dog’s bedding.

-If you are concerned that your dog is suffering from allergies, then an elimination process is always going to be beneficial to figuring out what is triggering his wheezing.
+If you are concerned that your dog is suffering from allergies, then an elimination process is always going to be beneficial to figure out what is triggering his wheezing.
 Start by changing one thing on the list above and see if it helps.
 If not, schedule a visit to the vets to have a blood sample taken and if your dog’s wheezing suddenly gets much worse, then seek emergency treatment immediately with your veterinarian.
+Or you can give them CBD dog treats!

 Jennifer is the voice behind the FOMO Bones blog.
 She's pretty sure in her past life, she was a Great Dane.
 However, we peg her as more of a labrador.
 Regardless of her breed, she's a dog enthusiast who has 15 years experience training dogs and owners.